 A terra-cotta sealing from Mohenjo-daro [PL.
-III, 9(b)] has on obverse an acacia tree in the centre with a framed svastika on the left and an inscription of three pictograms on its right side.
+III, 9(b)]1 has on obverse an acacia tree in the centre with a framed svastika on the left and an inscription of three pictograms on its right side.
 Association of acacia with svastika also occurs on another seal described above.
-Being an auspicious symbol, its juxtaposition with the divine tree was intended to ensure additional safe-guard against any possible danger to the latter.
+Being an auspicious symbol, its juxtaposition with the divine tree was intended to ensure additional safe guard against any possible danger to the latter.
 On its reverse is shown a crocodile holding a fish in its jaws, probably an offering for the god inhabiting the tree.
 The sanctity of svastika appears already well-established and deep-rooted even at this remote period.

 Tiger and Man.
 It would be interesting to mention here a very important seal which Dr. Mackay excavated at Chanhu-daro from early Harappan deposits (PL.
-IV, 8).
+IV.
+8)2.
 In the upper field it shows the Tree of Life and three pictograms.
-Lower down is a tiger with its Tongue sticking out and almost touching the mouth of the tree-spirit who is sitting in his characteristic half-kneeling pose with one arm held akimbo and the other extended towards the tiger in mockery.
-According to Dr. Mackay, the tiger is licking the face of the man, perhaps in anticipation of the feast, and the man is invoking the tiger for mercy.
+Lower down is a tiger with its tongue sticking out and almost touching the mouth of the tree-spirit tongue sticking in his characteristic half-kneeling pose with one arm who is sitting in his characteristic half-kneeling pose with one arm held akimbo and the other extended towards the tiger in mockery.
+According to Dr. Mackay, the tiger is licking the face of the man, According to Dr. Mackay, the tiger is licking the face of the tiger perhaps in anticipation of the feast, and the man is invoking the tiger for mercy.

 So far as the tree legend goes, his explanation does not fit in the scheme.
 Here the man is not the victim of the tiger but the case is just the reverse.
-After hypnotizing the tiger into inaction the spirit has come down the tree and is going to take away the life of the brute by sucking up its tongue.
-His fearless half-kneeling pose amounting to $v\bar{t}r\bar{a}sana$ , and his utterly defiant attitude clearly point that it is the tiger that has fallen a victim to the tree-spirit.
+After hypnotizing the tiger into inaction the spirit has cone down the tree and is going to take away the life of the brute by sucking up its tongue.
+His fearless half-kneeling pose amounting to vīrāsana, and his utterly defiant attitude clearly point that it is the tiger that has fallen a victim to the tree-spirit.

 A large number of seals and seal impressions from the Indus sites depict acacia alone, with or without an inscription.
 A few of them show it enclosed by a railing, the most striking example of which is afforded by Harappa sealing No. 325 (PL.
-III, 5).
-Another sealing from the same source shows it surrounded by a platform.
+III, 5).1 Another sealing from the same source shows it surrounded by a platform.

-&lt;sup>1Marshall, Mohenjo-daro and the Indus Valley Civilization III, PL.
+1Marshall, Mohenjo-daro and the Indus Valley Civilization III, PL.
 CXVI, 20.

-&lt;sup>2Mackay, E., Chanhu-daro Excavations, PL.
+2Mackay, E., Chanhu-daro Excavations, PL.
 LI, 18.